KelvinoKing/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond scriot --> Sets no permission at all to both owner and group and all permissions to others

 9-John_Doe script --> Sets the mode to -rwxr-x-wx

+10-mirror_permissions --> Sets the mode of hello file the same as olleh file